lucasmazza/lucasmazza.github.io/content/posts/2013-02-25-extending-customizing-3rd-party-code.md

 ---
 date: "2013-02-25"
-summary: "Thoughts on dealing with code dependencies"
+description: "Thoughts on dealing with code dependencies"
 title: Extending and customizing 3rd party code
 ---